 - You are able to keep any future income: Once Chapter 7 is filed, whatever property you obtain after the filing will not be included in the bankruptcy estate.
-However, particular types of property acquired within 180 days, including life insurance proceeds, divorce settlements, and inherited property, is considered as bankruptcy estate.
+However, particular types of property acquired within 180 days, including life insurance proceeds, divorce settlements and inherited property, are considered as bankruptcy estate.

 - Debt amount has no limits: Chapter 7 does not impose a limit regarding the amount of debt a filer may possess.

-- No repayment plan: Under Chapter 7, you don’t have to repay any sort of debt in a court-approved repayment plan, as opposed to Chapter 13.
+- No repayment plan: Under Chapter 7, you don’t have to repay any sort of debt in a court-approved repayment plan, as opposed to Chapter 13 bankruptcy.

 - Shorter process: While Chapter 13 lasts between three to five years, Chapter 7 only lasts five to six months.